ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 It will create the `Ballerina.toml` file, `src` folder, and a `tests` folder.

 ### Create a Module
-Once the project is initialized, a module can be created inside the project using the `create` command.
+Once the project is initialized, a module can be created inside the project using the `ballerina create` command.
 Each subdirectory of the project `src` folder defines a single module.
 The subdirectory's name will be used to name the module.